8 Best Softball Tryout Drills

 Preparation

-5. The coach or player positions themselves 10-12 feet from home plate in a soft-toss position.
+2. The coach positions themselves 10-12 feet from home plate in a soft-toss position.

-1. The first base running player steps to the plate.
+1. The first base running player steps up to the plate.

-2. Next, the coach tosses a softball, and the player hits a line drive and then proceeds to run around the bases.
+2. Next, the coach tosses a softball, and the player hits a line drive and then proceeds to round the bases.

 Aim